Siege of Mandalore: Development and writing

 "Victory and Death" was directed by Nathaniel Villanueva.
 The original plan for Ahsoka's escape from the clone troopers involved the clones running into what appeared to be a forest, only for the "trees" they thought they were running past to be revealed to be the legs of huge wolves.
 Ahsoka would then escape on the back of a wolf, as a reference to the character San from Princess Mononoke, who was the inspiration for Ahsoka's original character design.
 This idea was eventually discarded for being self-indulgent.
 The more nuanced portrayal of the clone troopers in The Clone Wars informed the decision to have Ahsoka attempt to not kill the clones that she was fighting.
 During filming, the voice cast had to be reminded not to allow their emotion from filming the series finale to affect their portrayals of the characters.

 The final scene of "Victory and Death" involved a time skip, jumping forward to Darth Vader finding the destroyed cruiser and seeing what Ahsoka and Rex left behind, including the memorial to the clones and Ahsoka's lightsaber.
 The conception of having the final scene involving Vader had always been around, according to Filoni.
 The scene was designed to emphasize Vader's humanity, as the character had been portrayed as a hero and one of the leads throughout almost the entirety of The Clone Wars.
 As such, his eyes are visible through the helmet, just as they were in the original Star Wars film, and Vader's picking up Ahsoka's lightsaber is meant to mirror Anakin giving it to her earlier in the arc.
 The ending was changed through the course of production to ensure that Ahsoka and Rex's story was centered, as Anakin's story had previously been told in the prequel trilogy.
-Multiple versions of the way the morai landed were tested before settling on the version in the final episode.
 The final scene was also designed to be devoid of color, to contrast the clone troopers, who often colorfully displayed individuality, and the all-white stormtroopers.